EbrahimElhilaly/IrrigationSystem/README.md

 The application provides the following REST APIs for managing plots of land:

-POST /plots: Add a new plot of land
+POST /plots: Add a new plot of land.

-PUT /plots/{id}: Configure a plot of land with irrigation time slots and water requirements PATCH /plots/{id}: Edit the configuration of a plot of land GET /plots: List all plots of land and their details
+PUT /plots/{id}: Configure a plot of land with irrigation time slots and water requirements.

+PATCH /plots/{id}: Edit the configuration of a plot of land.

+GET /plots: List all plots of land and their details.

 # Conclusion